Hlybokaye: History

 The first mention of Hlybokaye in historical sources comes from 1414, and this date is considered as the year it was founded.
 In 1514, Hlybokaye was included in the documents of the Grand Duchy of Lithuania as consisting of a manor house and a property owned by Zianowicz family.
+It became a private town, administratively located in the Vilnius Voivodeship of the Polish–Lithuanian Commonwealth.
+In the 17th century, Józef Korsak established a Catholic parish church and a church of the Discalced Carmelites.
+Korsak put the Discalced Carmelites in charge of running a school and dormitory for poor students.
+The Discalced Carmelites also ran a library, a pharmacy and a hospital.

-Jews first settled in Hlybokaye during the 17th century, and by the end of the 19th century represented about 70% of the town's 5,600 residents.
+Jews first settled in the town in the 17th century, and by the end of the 19th century represented about 70% of the town's 5,600 residents.

+Following the Partitions of Poland, the town was annexed by Russia.
+In 1812, Napoleon stayed at the Discalced Carmelites monastery for several days.
+The Tsarist authorities closed the monastery of the Discalced Carmelites, and handed it over to the Orthodox church as part of Russification policies.
+Part of the library was looted, and part was donated to a museum in Vilnius.

 Second Polish Republic

 During Polish-Soviet War of independence, Hlybokaye was taken over by the Polish Army in December 1919, but in July 1920 found itself in the hands of the Bolsheviks as a result of the offensive by Mikhail Tukhachevsky.
 On 5 July 1920, near Hlybokaye there was a battle in which some 1,500 soldiers died on both sides.
 In October 1920, the Poles regained the city.
 The incorporation of Hlybokaye into the Second Polish Republic was officially confirmed by the 1921 Treaty of Riga signed between Poland and the Soviet Union.
 It was given town status and became the administrative center of the Dziśnieński–Głębokie district and the seat of municipality.
-On 19 February 1921, Hlybokaye became part of Nowogródek Voivodeship (1919–39), from 13 April 1922, part of Ziemia Wileńska region, and on 20 January 1926 part of Wilno Voivodeship (1926–39).
+On 19 February 1921, Hlybokaye became part of Nowogródek Voivodeship, from 13 April 1922, part of Wilno Land, and on 20 January 1926 part of Wilno Voivodeship.
 On 10 November 1933, the settlement of Gliniszcza was included within the boundaries of Hlybokaye.

 According to the Polish census of 1921, some 2,844 Jews lived in Hlybokaye, accounting for 63% of its population.
 Just before the Soviet invasion of Poland in World War II, Hlybokaye had a population of 9,700.
 Most residents worked in either, confectionery factory, tannery, mill, county administration, private shops, and warehouses.
 Every Thursday market was held in the town's centre, and four times a year - country fairs.
 Also in the town stationed the Polish Border Protection Corps (KOP) regiment.